MuhammadAbdulhamed/GDS_Task/README.md

 The GDS file can be opened in a number of viewers and editors, such as [KLayout]: https://klayout.de/ .

 # Fn_of_layout_INV.py
-This python code is for generating the layout of Cmos inverter with general dimensions which are specified by the designer
+This python code is for generating the layout of CMOS inverter with general dimensions which are specified by the designer

 ### The function which is defined in the code:-